 Starting the proposal outline

 Creating the outline and the compliance matrix go hand-in-hand.
-The compliance matrix helps you parse the RFP into your proposal outline.
 For each item in your proposal outline, the compliance matrix shows which RFP requirements are relevant.
 As you read the RFP, you discover requirements and decide where to address them within your outline.
 As you go along, you modify the outline until you have a place to address every requirement.
 The result is both your proposal outline, and a tool that shows which RFP requirements to address in each section.

 Creating an outline and a compliance matrix is the first step in creating a Proposal Content Plan.
 Neither the outline nor the compliance matrix is sufficient on its own to describe everything that needs to go into winning a proposal.
 But they are a good start.
 The outline provides the structure, and the compliance matrix helps you understand what you need to do to be compliant with the RFP.
 A Proposal Content Plan takes that foundation and adds to it everything else you need in your proposal in order to win.